rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     ```
     https://<hostname>/<enterprise Id>/operacloud
     ```
-2. You should see an option to sign in via Okta IdP.
+2. You should see an option to sign in via **Okta IdP**.
 Click on the Okta IdP to sign-on

 3. Sign in with the Okta credentials for the test user created during our setup